agdenadel/callbackreproducibility/README.md

 pkgdown::build_site()
 ```

 Note that each `Rmarkdown` file is not fully run by `R` by default.
-To properly run an have an `Rmarkdown` file run during the website building process, you need to remove
+To properly run an an `Rmarkdown` file run during the website building process, you need to remove

 ```R
 knitr::opts_chunk$set(eval = FALSE)